Maintenance Planning Benefits: Technician, Supervisor, Management

 Efficiency Manager Perspective on Wrench Time

-Integrated Communication Is Vital To Proper Planning
+Integrated Communication Is Vital to Proper Planning

 Communication between the planner and maintenance manager is critical.
 Not only should there be regularly scheduled meetings to critique completed schedules and finalize the upcoming schedule, but they should also be flexible enough to communicate when necessary.